alrieckert/lazarus/tools/debugserver/README.txt

    SendMethodExit('SaveToFile');
 end;

-There are some more methods as displayed here.
+There are some more methods; see the FPC dbugintf help for that.

-Output would look as in the attached screenshot.
 It is extremely useful when debugging GUI code with lots of events - because you see the messages as they are sent, in a separate window which can be kept 'on top'.

-We also use it to debug our server applications.
+It can also be used to debug server (e.g. daemons, services, CGI) applications.

 The indentation of the messages (by SendMethodEnter) is intentional: if an exception occurs, then the SendMethodExit does not happen, and you see that something is wrong visually.